Chocolate Peanut Butter Shake | Backpacking Meal

 FIELD

 - Stir or shake vigorously to mix well.
-See meal prep tip below.
+See the meal prep tip below.

 NOTES